aliaksander-samuseu/docs-3.0.1/source/admin-guide/oxtrust-ui.md

 #### Session Management

-Gluu Server administrator can manage oxAuth sessions with this feature.
-Documentation is available [here](../admin-guide/session.md)
+The Gluu Server administrator can manage oxAuth sessions by adding the desired session time in seconds as the value for the `sessionIdUnusedLifetime` field.
+Check the [session management](../admin-guide/session.md) section of the documentation to learn more.

 ### oxTrust Import Person Configuration
 The oxTrust Import Person Configuration page contains the configuration for